sagar10491/finance-calculator/README.md

 # Finance Calculator

-Aim to develop this project to calculate various investment schemes
+Aim to develop this project for the calculation of various investment schemes

 - Fixed Deposit Return
 - RD Return